 An example calculation of the credits generated from a Credit Project with three map units is provided in Table 11.
-Example credit calculation for a project with .
-For each GRSG habitat type, the table displays functional acres above baseline (difference between baseline functional acres and post-project functional acres), mitigation ratios, potential credit value (acres above baseline mitigation ratio), and credits generated by each map unit (the greatest potential credit value, circled in red).
+Example credit calculation for a project with Table 11.
+Example credit calculation for a project with Table 11.
+Example credit calculation for a project with Table 11.
+Example credit calculation for a project with For each GRSG habitat type, the table displays functional acres above baseline (difference between baseline functional acres and post-project functional acres), mitigation ratios, potential credit value (acres above baseline mitigation ratio), and credits generated by each map unit (the greatest potential credit value, circled in red).
 The credits generated by each map unit are summed and rounded to the nearest whole number to represent the total credits generated by the project.